GabrielTeixeiraC/Proffy/README.md

 # Proffy
-Projeto de aprendizado de Front-End da Next Level Week.
+Next Level Week Front-End Learning Project.
-Basta clonar o repositório, rodar o comando e entrar na [url](http://localhost:5500/).
+Just clone the repository, run the command and enter in the [url](http://localhost:5500/).

     npm run dev